-Additional trainings should also include any specialization programming the RCC or QRTP provides for the population within the facility.
+Additional trainings should also include any specialization programming the RCC provides for the population within the facility.
 The Contractor shall ensure all training updates are available for DMCPS review.

-Report of Maltreatment in RCC or QRTP
+Report of Maltreatment in RCC

-A contracted RCC or QRTP shall not allow practices within their facility or treatment and programming that could potentially put a youth's safety at risk.
-If a youth has experienced any form of maltreatment in the facility that requires any form of internal or external investigation,
+A contracted RCC shall not allow practices within their facility or treatment and programming that could potentially put a youth's safety at risk.
+If a youth has experienced any form of maltreatment in the facility that requires any form of internal or external investigation, DMCPS will place the facility on hold from any referrals from a DMCPS Contracted Case Management

-DMCPS will place the facility on hold from any referrals from a DMCPS Contracted Case Management Agency or Wraparound Milwaukee until a plan of action is implemented to ensure the youth can and will remain safe in that RCC or QRTP.
-The Contract Administrator will inform the RCC or QRTP administration if the facility will be on a hold due to allegations of maltreatment, due to an investigation of maltreatment or if Child Welfare licensing has issued a corrective action plan based on the results of an investigation.
+Agency until a plan of action is implemented to ensure the youth can and will remain safe in that RCC.
+The Contract Administrator will inform the RCC administration if the facility will be on a hold due to allegations of maltreatment, due to an investigation of maltreatment or if Child Welfare licensing has issued a corrective action plan based on the results of an investigation.

 The Contractor is required to ensure all staff understand the Mandated Reporting policies and laws.
-The Contractor shall ensure all additional reporting requirements related to maltreatment in an RCC or QRTP follow these guidelines:
+The Contractor shall ensure all additional reporting requirements related to maltreatment in an RCC follow these guidelines:

-- The staff person who witnessed the alleged maltreatment will follow the Residential Care Center's procedures to report the alleged maltreatment to the Division of Milwaukee Child Protective Services Intake (414-220-SAFE) (https://dcf.wisconsin.gov/cps/mandatedreporters) as well as notifying the DMCPS case manager and other parties as outlined in the facility's current license. - Any substantiated maltreatment in an RCC or QRTP requires the agency to submit a Corrective Action Plan (CAP) to DMCPS within 30 days of being notified of the substantiation, in addition to any required documentation of their license.
+- The staff person who witnessed the alleged maltreatment will follow the Residential Care Center's procedures to report the alleged maltreatment to either the Division of Milwaukee Child Protective Services Intake (414-220-SAFE) (https://dcf.wisconsin.gov/cps/mandatedreporters) or the Child Welfare Agency located in the facility's county.
+In addition, the Contractor is responsible for notifying the DMCPS case manager and other parties as outlined in the facility's current license. - Any substantiated maltreatment in an RCC requires the agency to submit a Corrective Action Plan (CAP) to DMCPS within 30 days of being notified of the substantiation, in addition to any required documentation of their license.
 This CAP shall include any action initiated in response to the recommendations of the agency that conducted the Initial Assessment.
 Approved Corrective Action Plans will be added to the Contract as an addendum.
-In addition to the CAP, the DMCPS Contract Administrator or designee will conduct a site visit within the 30 days. - If maltreatment occurs and is found substantiated in a DMCPS contracted RCC or QRTP, DMCPS reserves the right to place that facility on hold from receiving any referrals from a DMCPS Contracted Case Management Agency or Wraparound Milwaukee agency providing services to a DMCPS youth until a thorough investigation and site visit has been concluded. - Independent Initial Assessments - When there is an allegation of maltreatment that is screened in with a contracted provider, a third party conducts the Initial Assessment.
+In addition to the CAP, the DMCPS Contract Administrator or designee will conduct a site visit within the 30 days. - O If there is a CAP or Imposed Plan of Correction (IPOC) issued by the DCF Child Welfare Licensing (CWL) Section, DMCPS will follow up with CWL on the facility's commitment to the CAP.
+DMCPS will schedule a face-to-face or virtual meeting to review the changes the facility will implement due to the maltreatment.
+During this time, DMCPS reserves the right to place the facility on hold, request DMCPS youth be removed, or the Contracted Case Management Agency will provide more face-to-face contact with the youth." - If maltreatment occurs and is found substantiated in a DMCPS contracted RCC, DMCPS reserves the right to place that facility on hold from receiving any referrals from a DMCPS Contracted Case Management Agency or Wraparound Milwaukee agency providing services to a DMCPS youth until a thorough investigation and site visit has been concluded. - Independent Initial Assessments - When there is an allegation of maltreatment that is screened in with a contracted provider, a third party conducts the Initial Assessment.
 The Contractor shall cooperate with any investigating body/agency during the investigation and is required to follow up and complete any recommendations from the Initial Assessment.

-If there are recommendations that are not followed, the Contractor must obtain DMCPS approval and document in the Contractor's internal records. - Upon the completion of any Independent Initial Assessment, the RCC or QRTP administration will follow up within 5 business days with the DMCPS Contracted Case Management agency or DMCPS Contract Administrator to review any recommendations for the facility in response to the Access Report or completed Assessment.
+Upon the completion of any Independent Initial Assessment, the RCC administration will follow up within 5 business days with the DMCPS Contracted Case Management agency or DMCPS Contract Administrator to review any recommendations for the facility in response to the Access Report or completed Assessment.